AndreaPrestia/Felis/README.md

 The **Felis** project contains the logic for dispatching, storing and validating messages.
 It stores the messages in a **LiteDB** database.
+It behaves as message queue and broadcaster if a specific message for a topic is tagged with broadcast property.

 **Requirements**